The Smeds and the Smoos: Production

 The Smeds and The Smoos was produced by the studio Magic Light Pictures.
 According to producer Barney Goodland, the production began in early 2021 and involved 140 people over the course of two years.

 The film was animated with the 3D animation program Autodesk Maya and rendered using the Redishift rendering software.
-The characters in the film, as well as the backgrounds and the overall design of the world are inspired by the original book illustrations by Alex Scheffler.
+The characters in the film, as well as the backgrounds and the overall design of the world, are inspired by the original book illustrations by Alex Scheffler.

 Release

-The film was first released on 25 December 2022 on BBC1 as a Christmas special.
+The film was first released on 25 December 2022 on BBC One as a Christmas special.

 Reception

 Accolades

 The film received several official selections in film festivals around the world, including: